adcohen91/ParkisonDiet/README.md

 9) Create a shopping list for all the items for the user.
 10) Ask for the users email.
 11) If they enter an email send them the information in a format similar what in the screen.
+12) All system information can be found in the .env file

 # Example Menu